-If you're planning your big trip to New Zealand and thinking about a tour, there will be lots of information you're looking for to help you find the right one.
+If you're planning your big trip to New Zealand and thinking about a tour, you will need lots of information to help you find the right one.
 Below is a list of frequently asked questions about our tours.
-If you can't find what your looking for or you have some questions you would like to chat through please don't hesitate to get in contact by phone or email and we'd be happy to help you out.
+If you can't find what your looking for, or you have some questions you would like to chat through, please don't hesitate to get in contact by phone or email and we will be happy to help you out.

 General questions about our tours

-All your accommodation during the tour has a laundry on site.
-This means that you don't have to pack weeks worth of clothes for your trip, it's easy to get a wash done, especially at one of the places we spend multiple nights, like the Bay of Islands, Rotorua, Nelson, Queenstown and the West Coast.
-You can also get laundry powder here on site too, so you don't have to worry about bringing that either.
-Rooms also include an iron, ironing board and hair dryer.
+All your accommodation has a laundry, and laundry powder is available on site.
+It's easy to get a wash done, especially at the places we spend multiple nights, like the Bay of Islands, Rotorua, Wellington, Nelson, Queenstown and Punakaiki.
+Hotel rooms also include an iron, ironing board and hair dryer.

-On our tours, every hotel we stay in offers the ability to connect to Wifi for free in your room.
+On our tours, every hotel we stay in offers a Wifi connection for free in your room.
 In most places there is a data cap, with enough data to check your emails and the news, but this is not the time to catch up on your favourite series on Netflix!
 In some remote areas, like the West Coast of the South Island, connections and download speed can be patchy at times.
 If there's anything really important you need to do online when you're here, let your guide know in advance and they'll help you get connected.

 No problem.
 Over the years we've had pretty much every request under the sun and if it's at all humanly possible, we'll help you sort it!
-Gluten free, vegetarian, vegan, food allergies are all easy to handle, as long as you tell us in advance.
+Gluten free, vegetarian, vegan, food allergies are all easy to handle.
 The golden rule is to let us know in advance and we can help with pretty much anything and if you have any questions please get in touch.

 Alcoholic beverages are generally not included with dinner, however at our hosted lunches with the locals you'll notice your host keeping your glass nice and full.
 Whenever drinks are included, we make sure there are non alcoholic options for non-drinkers.
 At our Marlborough winery lunch your tastings are included at no extra charge.

-Your tour includes all your land travel (coach and inter island ferry), accommodation, airport transfers on arrival and departure plus the care and attention of your Kiwi Guide for the entire trip.
+Your tour includes all your land travel (coach and inter island ferry), accommodation plus the care and attention of your Kiwi Guide for the entire trip.

-Breakfast is included every morning, and a selection of lunches and dinners throughout the trip.
+Breakfast is included every morning, and a selection of lunches throughout the trip.

 All activities and entrance fees for everything specifically mentioned in the itinerary is included.